-- Satisfactorily completed all Stage 5 requirements or gained another qualification that NESA considers satisfactory. - Attended a government school, an accredited non-government school, a school outside NSW recognised by NESA, or a TAFE college. - Completed HSC: All My Own Work (or its equivalent) before submitting any work for Preliminary or HSC courses, unless the student is only entered for Year 11 and Year 12 Life Skills courses. - Attained the HSC Minimum Standards for Literacy and Numeracy.
-To show they have met these standards, students need to have achieved Level 3 or 4 in the online reading, writing and numeracy tests. - Satisfactorily completed courses that comprise a pattern of study required by NESA for the award of the Higher School Certificate. - Sat for, and made a serious attempt at the required HSC examinations.
+- Satisfactorily completed all Stage 5 requirements or gained another qualification that NESA considers satisfactory. - Attended a government school, an accredited non-government school, a school outside NSW recognised by NESA, or a TAFE college. - Completed HSC: All My Own Work (or its equivalent) before submitting any work for Preliminary or HSC courses, unless the student is only entered for Year 11 and Year 12 Life Skills courses. - Satisfactorily completed courses that comprise a pattern of study required by NESA for the award of the Higher School Certificate. - Sat for and made a serious attempt at the required HSC examinations.